linnykoleh/Spring/Notes.md

 - The JMX technology defines standard connectors (known as JMX connectors) that enable you to access JMX agents from remote management applications
 - The MBean server acts as a broker for communication between local MBeans and agents and between MBeans and remote clients
-- Common and accessible clients for the MBean Server are provided within the JDK: VisualVM,,jconsole, jvisualvm, and jmc.
+- Common and accessible clients for the MBean Server are provided within the JDK: VisualVM, jconsole, jvisualvm, and jmc.

 - MBeans expose a management interface that consists of the following:
 	- attributes (properties), which can be readable, writable, or both